magarcia/OpenGL-Labs/README.md

 (with Astronaut).

 ## Block 3
 Show a basic solar system: Sun, Mercury, Venus, Earth (with Moon) and Mars (with Astronaut).
 With simple interactions that allow the system to rotate about the axis X or Y, increase or decrease the speed of rotation of the planets, change rendering between solid objects or wired and walk in the scene.

 ## Block 4
-TODO
+Load model over a blue floor and show camera and scene light with simple light interactions.

 # Downloads